Swifty Journey

 The Swift bird showing that a function fits inside a variable like any value

-Try it yourself — assign different functions to the same variable, adjust the arguments, and watch how the result changes but the type is always (Int, Int) -> Int:
+Assign different functions to the same variable and the result changes — but the type is always (Int, Int) -> Int:

 When a function fits in a variable, it stops being “something you execute” and becomes “something you manipulate.”
 That’s what being a first-class citizen means.